The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Analysis of UMAP in terms of Attraction and Repulsion Shape

 while keeping the values of $a$ and $b$ constant, which effectively adds a regularizer in the repulsive term of the loss function (i.e, $\mathcal{L}^M=\mathcal{L}-\sum_{i,j}\varepsilon/2~||y_i-y_j||_2^2$).
 Using this, we can obtain stronger repulsion than previously (Fig.~\ref{fig:repulsion}(e)).
 Figs.~\ref{fig:repulsion}~(j-l) show that as $\varepsilon$ increases, the inter-cluster distances also increase.
 However, the clustering properties show similarity to those obtained by varying $m_d$, and we get a loose separation of all the labels as $\epsilon$ increases.
 Overall, the parameter $\varepsilon$ keeps the attraction shape unaffected, and varying $m_d$ effectively traces similar attraction shapes (Fig.~\ref{fig:repulsion}~(i)), suggesting cluster formation is governed predominantly by attraction.

-To resolve the mystery of cluster formation, we change either the attraction shape or the repulsion shape individually while leaving the other at the default by simply setting $b$ to $0.4$ (Fig.~\ref{fig:cross_shapes}).
+To explore further, we change either the attraction shape or the repulsion shape individually while leaving the other at the default by simply setting $b$ to $0.4$ (Fig.~\ref{fig:cross_shapes})\footnote{This manipulation is analogous to separating the roles of \emph{amplitude} and \emph{phase} in the Fourier transform of an image: changing one while holding the other fixed can produce qualitatively different percepts, even though both components contribute to the final reconstruction.
+See Fig. 3 of~\cite{oppenheim2005importance}}.
 The default attraction is unable to show new structures or clusters in the embedding, but the increased repulsion ($b=0.4$) gives smaller clusters than the original UMAP (Fig.~\ref{fig:cross_shapes}~(a)).
 On the other hand, when the attraction increases by setting $b=0.4$ with the default repulsion, the embedding shows additional structures within each cluster (Fig.~\ref{fig:cross_shapes}~(b)).
 Some of the older clusters even separate into smaller ones.
-This shows that attraction causes cluster formation, while repulsion makes the clusters more compact (depending on the repulsion shape, it does this either by making smaller clusters or increasing inter-cluster distance).
-We show in appendix~\ref{sec:localmap} that LocalMAP embeddings also exploit this interplay of attraction and repulsion to separate the clusters.